astropy/photutils/docs/user_guide/aperture.rst

 Each element of ``flux`` and ``flux_err`` corresponds to one image in the cube, together giving the source's light curve and its uncertainty.
 The same pattern extends to multiple sources and to other per-frame
-quantities: index the desired attribute (e.g., :attr:`~photutils.aperture.AperturePhotometry.flags`) from each results object, or build a table per frame with :meth:`~photutils.aperture.AperturePhotometry.to_table`.
+quantities: read the desired attribute (e.g., :attr:`~photutils.aperture.AperturePhotometry.flags`) from each results object, or build a table per frame with :meth:`~photutils.aperture.AperturePhotometry.to_table`.